Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

-The last condition can be replaced with alternatives based on a differential characterization of the flow map, which lead to learning objectives that require the computation of Jacobian-vector products, such as MeanFlow~\citep{geng2025mean, geng2025improved} and Lagrangian self-distillation~\citep{boffi2025build,boffi2025flowmapmatchingstochastic,zhou2025terminal} (see \cref{sec:app:direct_vs_distill}).
-We use the semigroup condition due to its simplicity, which is related to progressive distillation \citep{salimans2022progressive} and shortcut models~\citep{frans2024one}.
-The alternatives can also be directly used in our framework, and we leave their study to future work.
+The final \textit{semigroup} condition can be replaced with two differential alternatives~\citep{boffi2025build,boffi2025flowmapmatchingstochastic}: a \emph{Lagrangian} characterization involving time derivatives along flow trajectories, and an \emph{Eulerian} characterization involving spatial derivatives of the velocity.
+These lead to learning objectives that require the computation of Jacobian-vector products, such as MeanFlow~\citep{geng2025mean, geng2025improved} and Lagrangian self-distillation~\citep{boffi2025build,boffi2025flowmapmatchingstochastic,zhou2025terminal}.
+In \cref{sec:app:denoiser_flow_maps}, we develop all three characterizations in the two-time denoiser framework introduced below, deriving the corresponding cross-entropy objectives and self-distillation algorithms for each.
+Here we focus on the semigroup condition in the distillation setting due to its simplicity; this relates to progressive distillation \citep{salimans2022progressive} and shortcut models~\citep{frans2024one}.
+Empirical exploration of the alternatives is an interesting direction we leave for future work.